steffanjensen/swapbch.org/README.md

-Bchswap will be an universal swap.
+Bchswap will be an universal swap..